JoeyDeSmet/final_assignment_embedded_os/README.md

 <hr/>

 1. Write a struct representing a IP packet.
-The struct sould contain the source and destination ip address, a payload.
+The struct sould contain the source and destination ip address and a payload.

 2. Complete the folling Switch class so that it check if a message is on a client mail, and than forward the packet to the right client or server.